General Program Questions

 Question: What is the cultural component of Spirit’s programs?

 Answer: Cultural activities refer to the things you do in your free time that expose you to the life and culture of the United States.
-Many participants engage in cultural activities without even knowing it!
+Many participants engage in cultural activities without even recognizing it!
 Examples of cultural activities include:

 - Gathering with American friends for meals, games, or movies etc.